Wi-Fi Networks (T1669)

 How GTK Cyber trains on this

-GTK Cyber's hands-on training programs cover detection engineering across the MITRE ATT&CK framework, including the Initial Access tactic this technique falls under.
-Our practitioner-led courses focus on building real detections, not just memorizing technique IDs.
+GTK Cyber's Threat Hunting with Data Science course teaches you to build machine-learning detections for techniques like this across the MITRE ATT&CK framework, including the Initial Access tactic this technique falls under.
+Practitioner-led, focused on real detections, not memorizing technique IDs.

 Related techniques

-GTK Cyber's hands-on courses are taught by practitioners who detect this stuff for a living.
+GTK Cyber's Threat Hunting with Data Science course is taught by practitioners who detect this stuff for a living.